irenenikk/modelling-unigram/README.md

 `tune_hyperparams`: Tune the hyperparameters for a given language.
 You can specify the amount of parameters tested with `TUNING_ITERATIONS` (the default is 10).
 The results are stored in a CSV file called `hyperparam_tuning_results`.

 In evaluation the models are evaluated both using types and tokens.

+The data is divided into ten folds, which are used to build the training, development and test datasets.
+You can change the training, development and test split used by changing the `get_folds` method in `util/util.py`.

 ## Contributing

 Please run `pylint src/ --rcfile .pylintrc` in the root folder to run the linter.